 Inclusive Climate Leadership Fellowship

-The Provost’s Office and the Office for Faculty Development and Diversity are pleased to announce a new fellowship program for staff and faculty aimed at building and embracing our diverse community.
+In 2018, the Provost’s Office and the Office for Faculty Development and Diversity announced a new fellowship program for staff and faculty aimed at building and embracing our diverse community.

 The Inclusive Climate Leadership Fellowship (ICL Fellowship) is designed to:

 - Further the development of sustainable educational, programmatic, and research interventions that foster an inclusive environment at the University